 A company should be lauded if it is taking the necessary measures to prevent network breaches and protect data.
 However, there are many companies that neglect physical security.
-If a company goes out of their way to have the most robust software security but is left wanting on the physical side of things, their data will not be entirely secure.
+If a company goes out of its way to have the most robust software security but is left wanting on the physical side of things, their data will not be entirely secure.
 This is one of the reasons why so many companies find IT systems integration so important.
 Physical security is also an important backbone when it comes to data safety, and here are the ways it will benefit you:

 - Securely set up your surveillance equipment in the places where data breaches are most likely to occur.
-Also ensure that it will be hard for anyone to tamper with the surveillance.
+Also, ensure that it will be hard for anyone to tamper with the surveillance.

-- It is best to keep your hard drives and network access points behind locked doors or cabinets secured with high security locks.
+- It is best to keep your hard drives and network access points behind locked doors or cabinets secured with high-security locks.
 This will make it hard for criminals and burglars to gain access to your drives and data.